adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/write_and_read_dataframe/write_and_read_dataframe.md

     - 2 - Transformation of data (rename relevant columns);
     - 3 - Write the data to dict containing the dataframe;

+!!! note
-.. note:: If you are trying to retrieve more than once the same data using checkpoint it will return an empty dataframe with empty schema as we don't have new data to read.
+    If you are trying to retrieve more than once the same data using checkpoint it will return an empty dataframe with empty schema as we don't have new data to read.

 ```python